RomanSolar/NewsApp/README.md

 # News Aggregator Web App

 NewsApp is a Web App built with ASP.NET Core.
 The website let's the user search for the news and pulls results from various news API sources.
-On the back-end the app connects to Microsoft Azure.